breki/breki/azurite.md

 A special `coastline` map theme fetches only the coastline data from OSM, so it is easier to debug.

 #### The Debug mode
-You can use the debug mode when rendering, which renders the complete coastline polylines, the tiles grid, tile IDs and tile types.
+You can use the debug mode (`-debug` command line switch) when rendering, which renders the complete coastline polylines, the tiles grid, tile IDs and tile types.

 #### Ignoring sea topology generation problems
 `SeaTopologyGenerator.GenerateSeaTopology()` method contains an empty catch block that just rethrows the exception.
 If the `throw;` is commented, the sea topology is still rendered (albeit in an incomplete way).